 In addition, the Peterson CEO Offer Letter provides that Mr. Peterson's equity-based awards granted by the Company after the date of the Peterson CEO Offer Letter will provide for the following benefits should he elect to retire under the Company's retirement criteria now in effect (i.e., attainment of age 60, or age 55 with 10 years of service) or otherwise be involuntarily terminated (other than a termination by the Company for Good Cause, as defined in the Severance Plan): (i) continued vesting of all outstanding RSUs and stock options without regard to any requirement for continuous employment, but subject to any applicable performance criteria, and (ii) survival of any stock option awards for a period of five years following the later of the date of termination or vesting date, not to exceed the remaining term of the option.
-Furthermore, in the event of a retirement contemplated above, he will also be entitled to receive his management bonus for the fiscal year in which the retirement occurs, prorated by a fraction, the numerator of which is the number of days in the fiscal year in which the termination occurs through the date of termination and the denominator of which is three hundred sixty-five (365).
+Furthermore, in the event of a retirement contemplated above, he will also be entitled to receive his management bonus for the fiscal year in which the retirement occurs, prorated by a fraction, the numerator of which is three hundred sixty-five (365).
 This partial bonus payment will not be subject to any individual performance modifier but will be paid out on the basis of actual corporate performance levels and will be subject to any adjustments or modifiers based on the Company's performance under the terms of the Bonus Plan.
 This partial bonus will be paid at the same time as management bonuses are paid to active Company employees.
 Mr. Peterson will be required to execute a separation agreement and general release in order to receive such retirement or termination benefits.